MatthewJohn/terrareg/docs/USER_GUIDE.md

 For self-hosted Github Enterprise installations, `GITHUB_URL` and `GITHUB_API_URL` can be set

+Github users are automatically mapped to any groups in Terrareg that are named after organisations that they are named after.
+E.g. User `testuser`, who is a member of the `testorg` organisation would be mapped to the groups `testuser` and `testorg` Terrareg group, if they exist.

 #### Setup Github app

 To setup the application for Github, goto `https://github.com/settings/apps/new` (or `https://github.com/organizations/<organisation>/settings/apps`)